kiwix/kiwix-js/CONTRIBUTING.md

 _You must test your code yourself before asking for review, like this_:

 * If you did the recommended setup above, you can test source code as you develop.
 Do this by starting the Vite development server with `npm run serve`.
 You should see a live view in your browser of the rendered source code.
-If the page looks disordered, and if you turned on the option "Bypass AppCache" as recommended above, then you can simply refresh
+If the page looks disordered, and if you turned on Developer Mode as recommended above, then you can simply refresh
   (Ctrl-R) to re-compose the page (or for a more thorough refresh, open DevTools [F12], and press Ctrl-Shift-R).
-If you forgot to turn on "Bypass AppCache", you will need to search for it in the disordered display and try to turn it on.
+If you forgot to turn on Developer Mode, you will need to search for it in the disordered display and try to turn it on.
-* When you update code and save it in your IDE, the Vite live view will auto-refresh to show the latest version of your code (but only if "Bypass AppCache" is turned on);
+* When you update code and save it in your IDE, the Vite live view will auto-refresh to show the latest version of your code (but only if Developer Mode is turned on);
 * Once the source code is working as expected, you will need to build the production code and do full UI tests on that.
 To do this, you can run `npm run preview`, which will build the app and open it in the preview server.
 Note the address in the browser's address bar, and use this address to test in other browsers you have installed.
 Note that code built this way is not minified (though a minified bundle is also built, but not used).
 This is because testing minified code is not generally useful.
 However, if you wish to build and